 If you are willing to part with some cash, there are other options for filling a free day in the Elqui Valley.
-Tour companies such as Turismo Migrantes offer horseback riding, guided mountain trekking, observatory tours and other activities.
+Tour companies such as Turismo Migrantes offer horseback riding, guided mountain trekking in the Elqui Valley, observatory tours and other activities.

-We took a stargazing tour at night with Turismo Migrantes, which was a bargain for 15,000 Chilean pesos each.
+We took a stargazing tour at night with Turismo Migrantes, which was a bargain.
 Our knowledgeable guide took us to an elevated spot near the village, and set up a campfire and a powerful telescope.
 We sipped pisco sour cocktails and marvelled at the blanket of stars in the sky as he gave insights into the celestial bodies and constellations.

 Day 7: travel to Santiago

 The journey from Pisco Elqui to the capital city Santiago takes a full day.
 After taking the local bus back down to La Serena, the bus onwards to Santiago takes six to seven hours.
 Several services cover this route every day; you can find the best value La Serena to Santiago bus services on Busbud.

 Where to stay in Pisco Elqui